durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 <img src="{{site.baseurl}}/assets/images/post_5/vectors.png" alt="vector-drawing" style="width:100%">
 </figure>

+We now know where the ray is -- what triangle it bumped into.
+Either I'll either assign the ray the shade associated with that point on the triangle, or I'll update $\vec{v}$ to reflect it.

 # Shading the Room, Shining the Balls

 I don't know what it is about these rooms I was making early on, but they were 100% cursed.
-Like something about them was off.
+Something about them was off.

 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center;">
 <img src="{{site.baseurl}}/assets/images/post_5/cursed_room.png" alt="cursed-room" style="width:100%">